pensjonatus/flash-fiction/blog/we-are-different.md

 ---
-title: 'We Are Different'
+title: We Are Different
 date: '2012-02-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Excuse me, is this the way to the meeting hall," the girl asked.